E. On How to Be an Honest Person

 —The Word, Vol. 1.
 The Appearance and Work of God.
 How to Know the God on Earth

-To be a believer in God means that all you do must be brought before Him and made subject to His scrutiny.
+As a believer in God, you must be able to bring all your deeds and actions before Him and accept His scrutiny.
 If what you do can be brought before God’s Spirit but not before God’s flesh, this shows that you have not come under scrutiny by His Spirit.
 Who is the Spirit of God?
-Who is the person to whom God bears witness?
+Who is the person to whom God testifies?
 Are They not one and the same?
-Most see Them as two separate beings, believing God’s Spirit is God’s Spirit, and the person to whom God bears witness is merely a human.
+Most see Them as two separate beings, believing God’s Spirit is God’s Spirit, and the person to whom God testifies is merely a human.
 But are you not mistaken?
 On whose behalf does this person work?
 Those who do not know God incarnate do not have spiritual understanding.
 God’s Spirit and His incarnate flesh are one, because God’s Spirit is materialized in the flesh.
 If this person is unkind to you, will God’s Spirit be kind?
 Are you not confused?
 Today, all who cannot accept God’s scrutiny cannot receive His approval, and those who do not know God incarnate cannot be perfected.
 Look at all that you do, and see if it can be brought before God.
 If you cannot bring all that you do before God, this shows that you are an evildoer.
 Can evildoers be perfected?
 All that you do, every action, every intention, and every reaction should be brought before God.
-Even your daily spiritual life—your prayers, your closeness to God, how you eat and drink of God’s words, your fellowship with your brothers and sisters, and your life within the church—and your service in partnership can be brought before God for His scrutiny.
+Even your daily spiritual life—your prayers, your closeness to God, your eating and drinking of God’s words, your fellowship with your brothers and sisters, and your life within the church—and even your service in cooperation should be brought before God for His scrutiny.
 It is such practice that will help you achieve growth in life.
 The process of accepting God’s scrutiny is the process of purification.
-The more you can accept God’s scrutiny, the more you are purified and the more you are in accord with God’s will, so that you will not be drawn into debauchery, and your heart will live in His presence.
-The more you accept His scrutiny, the greater are Satan’s humiliation and your ability to forsake the flesh.
+The more you can accept God’s scrutiny, the more you are purified and the more you are in accord with God’s intentions, so that you won’t fall into dissoluteness, and your heart will be able to live in His presence.
+The more you accept His scrutiny, the greater are Satan’s humiliation and your ability to rebel against the flesh.
 So, the acceptance of God’s scrutiny is a path of practice people should follow.
-No matter what you do, even when communing with your brothers and sisters, you can bring your acts before God and seek His scrutiny and aim to obey God Himself; this will make what you practice much more correct.
+No matter what you do, even when fellowshipping with your brothers and sisters, you can bring your acts before God and seek His scrutiny, and you can purposefully submit to God Himself; this will make your practice much more accurate.
 Only if you bring all you do before God and accept God’s scrutiny can you be someone who lives in the presence of God.

 —The Word, Vol. 1.
 The Appearance and Work of God.
-God Perfects Those Who Are After His Own Heart
+God Perfects Those Who Accord With His Intentions

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 The Most Fundamental Practice of Being an Honest Person

-388. Your destination and your fate are very important to you—they are of grave concern.
+388. Your destination and your fate are very important to you—they have a major bearing on you.
 You believe, if you do not do things with great care, it will mean that you cease to have a destination, that you have destroyed your own fate.
-But has it ever occurred to you that people who expend effort solely for the sake of their destination are laboring in vain?
+But has it ever occurred to you that people who expend effort solely for the sake of their destination are toiling in vain?
 Such efforts are not genuine—they are fakery and deceit.
-If that is the case, then those who work only for the sake of their destination are on the threshold of their final defeat, for failure in one’s belief in God is caused by deceit.
+If that is the case, then those who expend effort only for the sake of their destination are on the threshold of their final defeat, for failure in one’s belief in God is caused by deceit.
 I have previously said that I do not like to be flattered or fawned on, or treated with enthusiasm.
 I like honest people to face up to My truth and My expectations.
-Even more, I like it when people are able to show the utmost care and consideration for My heart, and when they are even capable of giving up everything for My sake.
+Even more, I like it when people are able to show the utmost consideration for My heart, and when they are even capable of expending everything for My sake.
 Only in this way can My heart be comforted.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 On Destination